fortana-co/request.js/README.md

 ## Dependencies
 For modern browsers, or React Native, __request.js__ has no dependencies.

-If you're targeting older browsers, like Internet Explorer, you need to polyfill [fetch](https://github.com/github/fetch) and `Promise`.
+If you're targeting older browsers, like Internet Explorer, you need to polyfill [fetch](https://github.com/github/fetch) and `Promise`, and use Babel to transpile your code.

-If you use __request.js__ on the server, [node-fetch](https://github.com/bitinn/node-fetch) is a dependency.
+If you use __request.js__ on the server, [node-fetch](https://github.com/bitinn/node-fetch) is the only dependency.

 ### Query stringification